Wondering how often to brush a dog’s teeth? Here’s what a vet had to say…

-Pondering the question 'how often should I brush my dog's teeth?'
+How often to brush a dog’s teeth is a query many owners ponder.
 Read on to find out all about keeping your canine companion's pearly whites sparkling

-If you've been asking the question 'how often should I brush my dog's teeth?', you might be surprised to learn that the answer is more frequently than you probably think.
+Have you been contemplating how often to brush your dog’s teeth?
+You might be surprised to learn that the answer is rather frequently.
 Like humans, dogs get plaque on their teeth, which can cause issues when it builds up.
 For this reason, dog owners should ensure they have the best toothbrush for dogs and make brushing their pup’s teeth part of their normal routine.

-From picking out the best toothbrush to learning how to brush a dog’s teeth, getting started is often the hardest part.
-The frequency at which a dog’s teeth are brushed can have a huge impact on how effective toothbrushing is—keep reading to learn more about how often you should brush your dog’s teeth.
+From picking out the best tools for the job to learning how to brush a dog’s teeth, getting started is often the hardest part.
+The frequency at which a dog’s teeth are brushed can have a huge impact on how effective toothbrushing is – keep reading to learn more about how often to brush your dog’s teeth.

 Why should I brush my dog’s teeth?

-Dental disease is one of the most common diseases seen by veterinarians.
-It is estimated that at least two-thirds of dogs have some degree of periodontal disease by the time they reach 3 years of age.
-Periodontal disease is especially prevalent in small dogs and brachycephalic (i.e., flat-faced) breeds like Pugs and French Bulldogs.
+Dental disease is one of the most common diseases seen by vets.
+It is estimated that at least two-thirds of dogs have some degree of periodontal (gum) disease by the time they reach three years of age.
+Periodontal disease is especially prevalent in small dogs and brachycephalic (flat-faced) breeds, such as Pugs and French Bulldogs.

 In an ideal world, a dog’s teeth should be brushed twice a day to keep dog teeth clean and healthy because plaque buildup can occur within hours after a meal.
-This is not feasible for most owners, however.
-It typically takes 24-48 hours for plaque to harden into calculus, so toothbrushing is recommended every day or every other day at a minimum—the more frequent, the better!
+This is not feasible for most owners, however, and how often to brush dog teeth comes down to what’s realistic.
+Bear in mind, though. it typically takes 24–48 hours for plaque to harden into calculus, so toothbrushing is recommended every day or every other day at a minimum – the more frequent, the better!

 Toothbrushing should be performed for at least 30 seconds on each side of the mouth, focusing on the gumline and not forgetting the back teeth, which tend to accumulate plaque and calculus the fastest.